-An amphibious multi-role ship / landing helicopter dock (LHD) is being built by Fincantieri at its shipyard in Castellammare di Stabia for the Italian Navy.
+Trieste is a landing helicopter dock (LHD) being built by Fincantieri at its shipyard in Castellammare di Stabia for the Italian Navy.

 The amphibious ship is primarily intended for the transport and landing of troops, military vehicles, logistics equipment, cargo and supplies.